Function Scoring and Norming -> linear and nonlinear score transformations and normative tables.

-The Scoring and Norming macro (a) provides the descriptive statistics of the raw test scores, (b) transforms the individual raw scores, and (c) creates the test normative table.
+The Scoring and Norming function (a) provides the descriptive statistics of the raw test scores, (b) transforms the individual raw scores, and (c) creates the test normative table.

 There are two computing options, explicitly labelled as step 2 and 3 (step 1 is importing the file), because the order of the process is important in this macro: (a) Step 2: Individual transformation, and (b) Step 3: Normative table, which generates the normative table of the instrument.